All Episodes

 Just a real quick comment.

-McDaniel's paper referred to by Griesen defines a very pragmatic methodology with which to
+McDonald's paper, McDaniels' paper, referred to by Greesen, defines a very pragmatic methodology with which to prove or disprove Hoagland's Mars structures hypothesis.

 And it's kind of pertinent here.

-And it kind of goes hand in hand with some of the things that people, Mr. Hopkins certainly
+And it kind of goes hand in hand with some of the things that people are, Mr. Hopkins certainly is having experiences with that are being denied by the government.

 I have two questions for you, Mr. Hopkins, and then I'll take them off the air.

-With reference to your paper, Ethical Implications of UFO Abduction and Lear's Public Statements of Alien Farming Human and Animal Body Parts for Sustenance, how do you see his story?
+With reference to your paper, Ethical Implications of UFO Abduction Phenomena, and Lear's Public Statements of Alien Farming Human and Animal Body Parts for Sustenance, how do you see his story?

-I'll take my answers up the air.
+And I'll take my answers off the air.

 budd hopkins